What is a Distribution Channel?

 Companies using direct channels of distribution must heavily invest in sales teams and consumer marketing infrastructure, rather than relying on partners.
 It’s also much more difficult to achieve a wide reach geographically or across various market segments without the help of intermediaries.

-Is one where companies work with one or more distribution partners or intermediaries to bring products and services to customers.
+An indirect distribution channel is where companies work with one or more distribution partners or intermediaries to bring products and services to customers.

 Value-added retailers (VARs)